Sound Event Detection of Weakly Labelled Data with CNN-Transformer and Automatic Threshold Optimization: Segment-wise V.S. clip-wise SED

-The difference of the clip-wise training (\ref{eq:clipwise_loss}) from the segment-wise training (\ref{eq:segmentwise_loss}) is that the clip-wise training outputs the prediction of a clip $ F(X) $ but the segment-wise training outputs the prediction of a segment $ F(x_{m}) $.
-The frame-wise prediction of the clip-wise training can be obtained from the intermediate layer by calculating $ f(x_{m}) $.
+The difference between the clip-wise training (\ref{eq:clipwise_loss}) and the segment-wise training (\ref{eq:segmentwise_loss}) is that the clip-wise training directly outputs $ F(X) $, and can be trained in an end-to-end way with weakly labelled data.
+The $ f(x_{m})_{k} $ are latent representations learnt by the neural network.